-February is American Hearth Month and we’re not talking about Valentine’s Day.
+February is American Heart Month and we’re not talking about Valentine’s Day.
 1 in 4 deaths each year is caused by heart disease, making it the leading cause of death in men and women in the United States.
 Thankfully, heart disease can be prevented by making healthy choices, like participating in a regular workout regimen and following a balanced diet.
+American

 As a personal trainer, the last thing you want is a client passing out, falling and breaking something, pulling a muscle—or worse—going into cardiac arrest.
 What’s worse still is if trainers don’t have the skills to respond properly and give clients the attention they need until medical attention arrives.
 Personal trainers are often pushing their clients to their limits when